praveen-sripati/praveen-sripati/README.md

 # Hi, I'm Praveen Sripati 👋

 A dedicated web developer with a strong background in technology.
-Currently, I'm in a junior role at a well-known tech company, where I'm actively involved in creating and improving web experiences. 💻
+Currently, I'm a software engineer at a well-known tech company, where I'm actively involved in creating and improving web experiences. 💻

 Beyond coding, I have a deep passion for cricket 🏏, and I spend my weekends on the field enjoying the game.
 Additionally, I love exploring natural places and traveling to experience the beauty of different landscapes. 🌄 These interests provide a perfect balance to my tech-focused career.